Hagrid29/PELoader/README.md

 Pros

-- avoid staging shellcode to memory page with MEM_PRIVATE which is common in malware
+- Payload mapped as MEM_MAPPED to avoid MEM_PRIVATE which is common in malware

 Cons